Friday, May 3, 2024

 The discipline of history also has specialties.
 Among both amateur and professionals there are those who know how to spell out details; others more inclined to notice and describe themes that come out of those back-there details along with implications for present and future.
 Although not a professional nor even quite an amateur historian, I recognize my own interpretive yen, and probably why I am an eager participant in this second visit.
 As a preacher, and as one whose faith journey started in and among the Old Colonists of the Russian Mennonites, I find it natural to observe and perhaps identify a few trends here.
 Still the nescheah as per nickname when I was a kid, here goes; a few thematics (?) from this thinker.

 Diligence.
 It was everywhere.
-We visited a factory; owner and C.E.O. with no academic or techno education, but incredible qualifications and confidence.
+We visited a factory; owner and C.E.O. with minimal education, but incredible qualifications and confidence.
 He knows his business, knows what needs fabricating and why and how to do it and who should do it.
 Our tour started with this hospitable owner, a cheerful plant manager and many welders and cutters and painters and foremen and office personnel.
 I saw no Union or Health and Safety (HSR) representatives – seemingly unnecessary when everybody is on same page about best and safest way to get things done (wages were not a talking point).
 We visited churches, three rural locations; our hosts all church leaders who had taken time off their day jobs to serve as our tour guides (no pastoral salaries here).
 This fact was cordially and matter-of-factly stated only in response to one of our questioners, not to make a political or theological point.
 Although I did not take a survey, I know beyond a doubt that us visitors are of similar mindset.
 Mostly retirees, we also represent diligence, some good track records of expertise and success, whether in education, social services, business, medicine.
 Good work is more important than the wages we make.
 Not too many freeloaders here!

 Also some surprises!
 One of our hosting bishops spoke with considerable candor acknowledging ongoing problems with alcoholism and addictions in their midst.
 This was honest humble communication.
 Spirit-led leaders know it important to think about and learn from one another regardless how sophisticated or simple we are in our urban or rural faith communities.
 This is a challenge faced by faith communities of all traditions.
 1 Thessalonians 5 has something to say about that, And we urge you, beloved, to admonish the idlers, encourage the faint-hearted, help the weak, be patient with all of them (:14)Homegrown honesty can do all of us proud.